Konyuka/Konyuka/README.md

 ## &#x270d; Blog & Writing

-Apart from coding, I also maintain a blog - you can find my articles on my website at [martinheinz.dev](https://martinheinz.dev/) as well as on [Medium](https://medium.com/@martin.heinz) and [DEV.to](https://dev.to/martinheinz).
+Apart from coding, I also maintain a telecommunications business - you can find my products on my website at [talkduka.co.ke](https://talkduka.co.ke/).

 A sample of my recent articles: